alerighi/etc/README.md

 - `ghclone` to automate cloning GitHub repositories
 - `writeimg` to create bootable USB sticks
 - `g` to search its arguments on Google
+- `mp3edit` to edit mp3 file metadata interactively
+- `music-dl` to download music from youtube and save it as an mp3

 Also a couple of configuration files:
 - my `.zshrc`